Provision Citrix ADC instances

 |SDX 26100-50S, 26160-50S, 26200-50S, 26250-50S||28||26||16|

-Note: On the SDX 26000 platform, a maximum of 26 CPU cores can be assigned to a VPX instance.
+For Citrix ADC releases earlier than 13.1-24.x, a maximum of 26 CPU cores can be assigned to a VPX instance on the SDX 26000 platform.
+From release 13.1-24.x onwards, a maximum of 25 CPU cores can be assigned to a VPX instance on the SDX 26000 platform.
 However, if crypto units are assigned to the instance, the maximum number of cores depends on the number of crypto units and data interfaces.
 For example, if you assign 24000 crypto units to an instance, you can assign 24 CPU cores and maximum two data interfaces to the instance.
 The SDX appliance considers data interfaces and crypto units as PCI devices.
 With 26000 crypto units, a VPX instance cannot be provisioned because there is no room for data interfaces.

 You can create an admin user for the VPX instance by selecting Add Instance Administration under Instance Administration.